marton-helli-aimotive/stack-eval/README.md

 **Note**: Model names now use the format `provider/model-id` (e.g., `openai/gpt-4o`, `anthropic/claude-3-5-sonnet`).

 ### Dashboard
-We provide a comprehensive Streamlit dashboard that combines coding problems exploration with live evaluation score tracking.
+We provide a comprehensive Streamlit dashboard that combines coding tasks exploration with live evaluation score tracking.
 The dashboard can be launched with the following command:
 ```
 streamlit run dashboard.py
 ```